dcorsar/test-pages/index.md

 ![Example provenance record describing the removal of a smart meter from a platform.](docs-resources/install-system-platform.JPG).

 This example is the mirror of the installation example above: the *smartMeter_v3* which is hosed by the *platform_v2* is used by the *remove* activity.
 This generates new descriptions of the smarter meter (*smartMeter_v4*) and platform (*platform_v3*) reflecting that the smart meter is no longer hosted by the platform.

+## Acknowledgements
+We owe many, many thanks to Luc Moreau and his team at Southampton for all their work on the PROV-Templates and ProvTemplate framework, and for providing the [ProvTranslator](https://provenance.ecs.soton.ac.uk/validator/view/translator.html) service which was used to generate the images included in this page.